 Field Trip Presentation

-We have 5 subjects in science walk rally activities (Chemistry, Biology, Physics, Mathematics and Robotic technology).
-Students will select to join the activity from these zones in a package which includes only 3 subjects.
+We have 5 zones in science walk rally activities (Chemistry, Biology, Physics, Mathematics and Robotic technology).
+Prior to TJSSF2018 arrival, students will select to join the activity from these zones in a package which includes only 3 zones.

 |B||Physics Chemistry Biology|

 Trying to solve mathematical problems and playing mathematical games can help encouraging students’ intention to learn mathematics in all levels.
 Some games or problems may be able to apply in the classroom to support students’ understanding.

 A magic square of order n is an arrangement of n^2 numbers, usually distinct integers, in a square, such that the n numbers in all rows, all columns, and both diagonals sum to the same constant.
 A magic square contains the integers from 1 to n^2.

 The constant sum in every row, column and diagonal is called the magic constant or magic sum, M. The magic constant of a normal magic square depends only on n and has the following value: M = n(n^2+1)/2.
 For example, when n =3, we have 3x3 magic square.

 Students will enjoy with STEM activity in the topic of “World Trade Building Challenge” by designing and creating with the mechanical equilibrium concept.
 Unlimited thinking can be created and used in this zone.

 Chemical reactions produce phase changes (gases, liquids, and solids) that can make a car drive.
 Several factors affect how far the car can go.
 In this session, students will be challenged to apply the principles of stoichiometry, changes in chemical reactions and engineering design to make the car go the farthest.
 Students will design a car that is powered solely by a chemical reaction and can travel the farthest.